MicrosoftDocs/quantum-docs-pr/articles/libraries/machine-learning/design.md

 In this tutorial you will learn the basic concepts behind the design of circuit models for the quantum circuit centric classifier.

 As in classical deep learning, there is no general rule for choosing a specific architecture.
 Depending on the problem some architectures will perform better than others.
-But there are some concepts that might be useful when designing the circuit:
+But, there are some concepts that might be useful when designing the circuit:

 - A large number of parameters implies a more flexible model, which may be suitable to draw complicated classification boundaries but which may also be more susceptible to overfitting.